LigmaBofa/BoggleICS4U/README.md

 General:
 GUI very user friendly, bright colours, quick and simple movement between frames.
 All buttons operate as labelled and act quickly and efficiently.
+Descriptions/short comments pop up after choosing a mode to play in for user friendliness.

+Dice Class - Randomizes the board and its die.
+Validation of words:
+- binary search recursively to find word in dictionary
+- recursively checks the board to find if it exists

+Timers:
+- 3 minute timer for single player
+- 15 seconds per turn for multiplayer

+Settings Menu:
+- option to change minimum word length
+- something else